How to Calculate the Break-Even Ratio for Real Estate Investment

 - Calculate the annual gross operating income of the property.
 We'll assume a gross operating income of $98,000 annually.

 - Add Debt Service to Operating Expenses and divide by Operating Income: $32,000 + $47,000 / $98,000 = .81 or an 81 percent Break-Even Ratio.

 Crowdfunding for Commercial Hassle-Free Investing

 The break-even ratio is used by lenders to commercial real estate investors.
 Crowdfunding is relatively new but growing fast due to high interest and government rulings changes that are opening it up to more people with smaller amounts to invest.

-There is a report out recently by Joe Stampone, a NYC blogger, and it highlights his top 7 picks for real estate crowdfunding sites.
+There is a report out by Joe Stampone, a NYC blogger, and it highlights his top seven picks for real estate crowdfunding sites.
 They cover different platforms and ways in which to invest, from equity through debt to investing across crowdfunding sites.